 7 – When are you at your best?

 I saved the best question until last.
 What gets you excited and what keeps you motivated?
 I am at my best after a few gin and tonics!
 At least in my slightly inebriated little mind!
 If I remove alcohol from the equation, I am at my best when I am not sleep deprived and when I am spending time with my family outdoors.
 Making memories, exploring new places and travelling bring out my best side.
+Also, I love living in the mountains, as you can see in my blog about why 10 Reasons living in the mountains is awesome.

 Good luck with taking some time to gain some insight into yourself.
 There is no right or wrong way to do this but hopefully I have given you some food for thought.
 Try and see beyond your own circumstances and continually evaluate and re-evaluate.
 Weigh up the positives and the negatives, analyse experiences (both good and bad) and build emotional self-awareness.